Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 ### Review
 In this lab, you have completed the following:
-- Enabled Defender for Cloud.
-- Enabled Azure Arc on the test server.
-- Added Server to Defender for Cloud and gather Logs.
-- Added regulatory compliance standard.
+- Deployed endpoint security baseline policies.
+- Deployed antivirus on macOS devices.
+- Encrypted macOS devices.

 ### You have successfully completed the lab.